 If you have a written contract and proof of payment, you may be able to sue the moving company for the return of your possessions.
 A civil matter involves what it takes to make you whole again after experiencing a loss.

-If you moved to another state to take a new job, the court could require the moving company to cover your lost income if you were unable to take it because of their actions.
+If you moved to another state to take a new job, the court could require the moving company to cover your lost income if you could not take it because of their actions.

 You might also have a chance to file claims for violating the Carmack Amendment and other federal laws for moves that cross state lines.